-I live in the Sierra Nevada foothills of California with my lovely wife Carol (who also happens to be my second photographer) and our two golden retrievers Holly and Jasper.
+I live in the Sierra Nevada foothills of California with my lovely wife Carol and our golden retrievers Jasper and Eddy.
 Oh, and a cat who eats too much.

 - Even though I won’t sleep well, I won’t move the dogs off the bed.

-- My idea of relaxing is a walk in the woods.
+- My idea of relaxing is whitewater kayaking or a walk in the woods.
 (Although if you’ve ever gone on a walk with my wife and dogs, you’ll know it’s really not all that relaxing.)

 - Some of my favorite trips have been to cold and rainy places (New Zealand); hot and rainy places with lots of bugs (Central America); hot and dry places with lots of thorns (American Southwest); and places with crisp, cool mornings, enjoying a steaming cup of coffee and watching the alpenglow creep down the side of alpine peaks (Sierra Nevada and Colorado Rockies).
 I’ve never spent the day on the beach with an umbrella-laden drink.

 - I earned a PhD in biology from Duke University studying the behavior of songbirds in northwest Pennsylvania.

 - I have been known, on occasion, to give long-winded answers to seemingly simple questions.
 My little sister no longer asks me questions; my (young) niece and nephews think I’m brilliant.
 I plan on riding that train as long as I can.

 - I believe everyone deserves the benefit of the doubt – at least once.